Earth Day: April 22

 World Ocean Day: June 8

-An exciting new three-day summer camp for kids ages 8-12 to learn about the wonderful world of whales and the ocean!
+Learn about the wonderful world of whales and the ocean with CCS’s exciting three-day summer program for kids ages 8-12!
 Step inside a life size North Atlantic right whale, learn what it’s like to disentangle whales and turtles, identify whales by their distinctive markings, create whale art and a take a whale watch aboard the Dolphin Fleet.
 Participation is limited and pre-registration is required.
 Fee is $150 for CCS members / $175 for non-members.
-Cape Cod Students receive a $25 discount.
+Cape Cod Students receive a $20 discount.

 Fun, family friendly activities with a marine theme!
 Check back for a complete list of Whale Week activities.

-NEW!
-Run the Trails for the Whales 5K, July 26 at 8 am
+Run the Trails for the Whales 5K, TBA

 Lace up your running shoes and join us for a fun 5K through the beautiful Province Lands in the Cape Cod National Seashore.
 Pre-registration is required; registration fee is $25, and all proceeds support the Center’s education programs.
 First 75 registrants will receive a souvenir Trails for Whales T-Shirt!